 In alphabetical order:

 This honey is produced by Ballard resident Brad Hole from bees in his yard.
 You can ask on his Facebook page where to get it this year.
+I've had some fantastic honeys from Brad - especially his fall harvest.

 This apiary started up in 2013 and began selling in 2014.
 The owners live in Shoreline but have hives in Fremont and Greenwood.
 They will be adding more locations, and you can even host their bees in your back yard.
+I love how they label the honey with the neighborhood it came from.